psmithiv/nioc/README.md

 * Beans are defined via a simple JSON file.
 * All beans are created at application launch.
 * In the event that a bean injects a bean that has not yet been created, it will be created on demand.
-* Ability to pass config objects to modules on require and/or call bean methods post construction.
+* Ability to pass config objects to beans on creation and/or call bean methods post construction.
 * Injection available via global 'inject' method.
 * Ability to inject both complete beans as well as individual bean properties.